 You cannot alter these goods while they’re in the UK.
 Using temporary admission should mean any import duty or import VAT is suspended as long as you later remove the goods from the UK.

 In most cases, you will not need a guarantee to be authorised to use temporary admission.

-The ATA Carnet is an international customs document that allows you to temporarily import commercial samples, professional equipment or goods going to a trade fair or exhibition.
+The ATA Carnet is an international customs document that allows you to temporarily import commercial samples, professional equipment or goods (for example if you’re going to a trade fair or exhibition).

 If you have an ATA Carnet you can use a single document to clear goods through customs in countries that are part of the ATA Carnet system.